2024–25 Oregon Ducks women's basketball team

-The 2024–25 Oregon Ducks women's basketball team represents the University of Oregon during the 2024-25 NCAA Division I women's basketball season.
-The Ducks are led by eleventh-year head coach Kelly Graves, and play their home games at Matthew Knight Arena in Eugene, Oregon as a first-year member of the Big Ten Conference.
+The 2024–25 Oregon Ducks women's basketball team represented the University of Oregon during the 2024-25 NCAA Division I women's basketball season.
+The Ducks were led by eleventh-year head coach Kelly Graves, and played their home games at Matthew Knight Arena in Eugene, Oregon as a first-year member of the Big Ten Conference.

 Previous season

 The Ducks finished the 2023–24 season at 11–21, 2–16 in Pac-12 play, to finish in last place.
 As the 12th seed in the Pac-12 women's tournament, they lost to 5th seed Colorado by the score of 79–30 in the first round.